ACED-IDP/aced-idp.github.io/docs/workflows/add-files.md

 2. **Date modified:** Date modified in system time
 3. **Size:** File size in bytes

-To get the ETag, Size, and Date modified for a remote file mirrored on S3, run the following `mc stat` command using the [MinIO client](https://min.io/docs/minio/linux/reference/minio-mc.html):
+To get the ETag, size, and date modified for a remote file mirrored on S3, run the following `mc stat` command using the [MinIO client](https://min.io/docs/minio/linux/reference/minio-mc.html):
 ```sh
 mc stat --json ceph/example-bucket/example.bam
 {